-- Committee members must not include elected officials. - At minimum, the committee must have: - An accounting professional - o A banking representative with demonstrated lending experience - A legal representative, practicing attorney - o At least one business professional - At least one community member who fits the criteria for low- to moderate-income.
+- Committee members must not include elected officials. - At minimum, the committee must have: - An accounting professional - A banking representative with demonstrated lending experience - A legal representative - At least one community member who fits the criteria for low- to moderate-income.